raymondkiu/fqtk/README.md

-# fqtk: a toolkit to perform common tasks on FASTQ reads
+# fqtk: a FASTQ toolkit to perform common tasks on FASTQ reads
 Rename FASTQ identifiers, print FASTQ statistics and convert FASTQ to FASTA.
 This program is written in Bash.

 ## Usage